-In winter, changing up your color can give your hair a reprieve from the harsher processes of highlighting and bleaching.
+In winter, changing your color can reprieve your hair from the harsher processes of highlighting and bleaching.
 Lightening treatments strip color from hair, which can damage the hair shaft.
 This is especially problematic for curly hair, which is even more delicate.
-But with darker hair dyes, color is added to hair, making the coloring process far less damaging, and the redeposited pigments actually help revive tresses for an instantly healthier look.
+But with darker hair dyes, color is added to hair, making the coloring process far less damaging, and the redeposited pigments help revive tresses for an instantly healthier look.

 In need of some winter hair color ideas?
-Winter season colors like chestnut browns, warm auburns and dark toffee blondes are perfect on-trend choices for your locks this winter season!
-And if you just can’t part ways with the look of highlights, consider winter highlights.
+Winter season colors like chestnut brown, warm auburn, and dark toffee blonde are perfect on-trend choices for your locks this winter season!
+And if you can’t part ways with the look of highlights, consider winter highlights.
 Toned-down highlights can be a striking way to keep the definition you love while showing your tresses the care they crave.

 3. Choose a Winter Hair Color That Complements Your Complexion

 As we age, our skin’s undertones can change, which means that hair colors that looked great in the past won’t necessarily be as flattering now.
-A quick way to check your undertones is to look at the veins on the back of your wrist.
-If your veins have more of a purple or bluish tint, you likely have cool undertones.
-If your veins appear to be more green in color, you have warm undertones.
+Examining the veins on the back of your wrist is a quick way to check your undertones.
+You likely have cool undertones if your veins have more of a purple or bluish tint.
+You have warm undertones if your veins appear more green in color.

-Cool complexions tend to look great in shades of ashy blonde and copper, while warm complexions favor shades of mocha and honey blonde.
-If your complexion has changed with age, be sure to reevaluate whether your undertones have remained the same.
+Cool complexions look great in shades of ashy blonde and copper, while warm complexions favor mocha and honey blonde shades.
+If your complexion has changed with age, reevaluate whether your undertones have remained the same.
 Whether your undertones require a cool winter palette or warm winter colors, you want to be sure that your winter dye colors are complementary!

 4. Moisture Matters More Now—Especially for Curls

 Our hair and skin become drier with time.
 And while we know to tailor our skincare routine to our changing needs as we age, we often don’t give the same attention to our hair-care routine.
-If you’re coloring your hair—and especially in the winter months—it’s critical that you keep your strands hydrated!
+If you’re coloring your hair—especially in the winter months—it’s critical to keep your strands hydrated!

 5. Space Out Your Hair Washes

 Frequent washing strips hair of its natural oils and can irritate the scalp.
-Spacing out washes not only helps prevent dryness but will also keep your cute winter hair colors vibrant!
+Spacing out washes helps prevent dryness and keeps your cute winter hair colors vibrant!

-So how frequently should we be washing our hair in the winter, especially if we have color-treated hair?
-As we age, our scalp’s sebaceous glands produce less oil, which means we can usually go two to three days between washes.
+So, how frequently should we wash our hair in the winter, especially if we have color-treated hair?
+Our scalp’s sebaceous glands produce less oil as we age, so we usually go two to three days between washes.

-To maximize the longevity of your winter hair dye, be sure to wash your tresses with the coolest water you can stand.
-(This can be hard to handle when it’s cold outside!)
+To maximize the longevity of your winter hair dye, wash your tresses with the coolest water you can stand (This can be hard to handle when it’s cold outside).
 Washing with cold water is especially crucial if you opt for a shade of red, as this color fades the fastest.
 Cool water washes and washing less often will help keep all your cute winter hair colors looking salon-fresh as long as possible!